MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/install-business-central-app.md

 - The [!INCLUDE[webserver](../developer/includes/webserver.md)] instance must be configured for:

   - https (SSL)
-  - For the iOS app, the navsettings.json file must include the `"GlobalEndPoints"` with the endpoints: null, ms-businesscentral, and ms-dynamicsnav.
+  - For the iOS app, the navsettings.json file must include the `"GlobalEndPoints"` parameter with the following endpoints as a minimum: null, ms-businesscentral, and ms-dynamicsnav.
 For example:

     ```
     "GlobalEndPoints": "null,ms-businesscentral,ms-dynamicsnav"